 While shelling out a lot of money can give you the best smartphone offering in the market.
 Not everyone is willing to spend a fortune on a new phone.
 Past few years have observed the emergence of highly capable mid-range devices that can perform day-to-day tasks just as well.

 You can also buy last generation flagship phones and save a ton of cash.
 I recently bought the LG V20 which was launched alongside Samsung Galaxy S6 and Samsung Note 7, it’s a 2016 phone, that fills all my requirements.
 Even though the processor is older, I hardly see any performance drop in my daily usage.
-The best part, I bought it less than half the launch price.
-LG V20 review (coming soon).
+The best part, I bought it for less than half the launch price.

 For instance, Apple iPhone 4 was known for ‘Antenna gate’, Snapdragon 810 processor was notorious for overheating, Google Nexus 6 suffered from swollen batteries, Apple iPhone 6 was known for ‘Bend gate’ and Galaxy Note 7 had a faulty battery that exploded.

 I prefer phones with a metal back as they are more durable.
 Metal will bend and scratch, while glass will chip and eventually shatter.
 You may have to give up wireless charging when opting for a metal back, though longevity is ensured.
 Also decide that which would you rather have, a water-resistant body or a removable battery.

 While some manufacturers do not allow you to expand storage, there are others that give you the option of using microSD cards.
 You can also find Dual sim phones with a hybrid slot, which allows you to choose between a second sim and a microSD card.
 The best option, in my opinion, is Dual sim phones with expandable storage.
 If the battery is removable, it’s an added bonus.